Irving Zola: Health

-He is survived by his wife Judy Norsigian, son Warren Keith Zola, and daughters Amanda Beth Mosola and Kyra Zola Norsigian.

 Career

 Soon after receiving his Ph.D. he briefly worked at Massachusetts General Hospital as a research sociologist before joining the Brandeis University Department of Sociology the next year in 1963, where he was the Mortimer Gryzmish Professor of Human Relations and taught until his death in 1994.
 During his time at Brandeis University, he worked with Everett C. Hughes, an American sociologist, who had a great impact on Zola's sociological perspective.

 During the thirty years that he spent in the department, Zola held the position of chairman three different times over a span of eleven years.
 For fifteen years, he held a joint appointment in the Florence Heller Graduate School for Advanced Studies in Social Welfare at Brandeis.

 Zola was one of the co-founders of Boston Self Help Center, an organization that is focused on advocating and counseling people with diseases and disabilities.
 From 1982 to 1987, he also served on the center's board as executive director.

 He also held the chairman position of the medical sociology section of the American Sociological Association, a consultant position of the World Health Organization, a membership of President Clinton's transition team, and a fellowship of the American Association for the Advancement of Science.

 In 1982 Zola and a group of American academics founded the Society for Disability Studies.
 He was the first editor of Disability Studies Quarterly.